-Water required for construction activities such as dust suppression and concrete production will need to be managed carefully so as not to impact on the island's freshwater supply or the airport's needs for ARFF.
+Water required for construction activities such as dust suppression and concrete production will need to be managed carefully so as not to impact on the island's freshwater supply or the airport's needs for aircraft rescue and firefighting.
 Day to day activities can be sourced from the airport supply, but for any significant water needs such as dust suppressing or concrete production, water should be sourced from the Noro SIWA facility via water truck.